vikreinok/beantimer/README.md

 -----------------------

 Now, just run your integration tests or do some manual testing with app redeploys.
-Stats will be avialbe at localhost:8080
+Stats will be available at localhost:9999